johnpierson/BangForDynamo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest future improvements for Rhythm
+about: Suggest future improvements for Bang!

 ---